vaghelahetvi/SOFE3980U-Lab3/README.md

       ``` cmd
       kubectl get service
       ```
       It may take some time until the external IP address is changed from pending to a valid IP address.
-You may need to repeat the previous command.
+You may need to repeat the previous command until the IP become available.

       ![MS3 figure4](figures/cl3-4.jpg)

    3. Once you get a valid external IP address, you can use it to connect to the deployed MySQL server from any machine.
-For example, to connect to it from the GCP console, you can use the following command.
+For example, to connect to it from the GCP console, run the following command after replacing **<IP-address>** with the obtained IP.
       ```cmd
       mysql -uuser -psofe3980u -h<IP-address>
       ```